 As regards the regulatory framework in the field of organ transplantation, the “The Law of Georgia on Transplantation of Human Organs “ was adopted in 2000, the same year the subordinate legal acts on the charters of the Transplantation Council and Transplantation Bank were enacted and in 2001 and “Rules on Human Organ Export and Import” were approved.

-In 2000 Transplantation Council was created at the Ministry of Labour, Health and Social Affairs, which is a consultative body of the Ministry, among the functions of which is the preparation of recommendations on the main directions of state policy in the field of transplantation.
+In 2000 Transplantation Council was established at the Ministry of Labour, Health and Social Affairs of Georgia, which is a consultative body of the Ministry.
+One of the functions of the Council is the preparation of recommendations on the main directions of state policy in the field of transplantation.

-It is noteworthy that transplantation services have developed since 2000, however, important changes in the legal acts operating in the field have not been made.
+Transplantation services have developed since 2000, however, important amendments in the corresponding legislation have not been made.
 The exception is the charter of the Transplantation Council, updated in 2017 and the revision of the "Rules on Human Organ Export and Import“ in 2016.
 The requirements for donation, testing, processing, conservation, storage and distribution of human tissues and cells, rules on traceability, undesirable reactions and the standards for the quality and safety of the organs and cells have not been yet established (despite that under the Law of Georgia on Transplantation of Human Organs there is the obligation to approve the standards of organ search, procurement, storage and transplantation, as well as of approving quality standards).

-Consequently, upgrading of the legal base on the organ transplantation is very urgent, furthermore, Georgia-EU Association Agreement envisages the implementation of the current EU directives under Association Agreement on organ transplantation, by 2019 .

-effectively and timely fulfill obligations undertaken by the EU-Georgia Association Agreement
+In order to efficiently and timely fulfill obligations undertaken by the Georgia-EU Association Agreement in terms of approximation of organ transplantation legislation with EU standards by 2019 it is highly important to share leading European countries experience and best practices for better health service provision to the population of Georgia.

 Is it related to ongoing and/or planned activities of other donors and international financial institutions (the World Bank, USAID, etc.)?
 Please add the list of projects in your institution or in the field of the planned project for last 3 years.

 No